yuanlong94/polkadot/roadmap/implementers-guide/src/runtime/router.md

         1. Decrement `C.used_places`
         1. Decrement `C.used_bytes` by `M`'s payload size.
     1. Set `HrmpWatermarks` for `P` to be equal to `new_hrmp_watermark`
+    > NOTE: That collecting digests can be inefficient and the time it takes grows very fast.
+Thanks to the aggresive
+    > parametrization this shouldn't be a big of a deal.
+    > If that becomes a problem consider introducing an extra dictionary which says at what block the given sender
+    > sent a message to the recipient.
 * `prune_dmq(P: ParaId, processed_downward_messages)`:
     1. Remove the first `processed_downward_messages` from the `DownwardMessageQueues` of `P`.
 * `enact_upward_messages(P: ParaId, Vec<UpwardMessage>)`: